web analytics

 Did you know Dinosaurs once roamed Austin?
 I definitely did not until I read about this location at a recent proposal.
 In 1992, amateur paleontologists discovered dinosaurs once roamed the grounds of Zilker Botanical Garden.

-Another popular place for guys to propose at the Zilker Botanical Garden is in the Prehistoric Garden with the waterfall as a backdrop.
+The most popular place for guys to propose at the Zilker Botanical Garden is in the Prehistoric Garden with the waterfall as a backdrop.
 This is one of the more popular photography spots and we will likely have to wait our turn.
 With luck and timing, we’ll have it all to ourselves for your surprise proposal.

 Austin proposal at zilker botanical gardens, fall proposal locations, surprise proposal photographer